1. Is there a Gili islands tourist information office?

 22. Mushrooms are also legal and very readily available at many many places on the islands, particularly on Gili Trawangan.
 If you have never taken them before we advise you to stay well away from them as some batches can be very strong, and very cheap.
-If you are a hardened psychedelic indulger, this is a very safe place to indulge.
+If you are a hardened psychedelic indulged, this is a very safe place to indulge.

-This has also led to an increase in the very popular drug in Indonesia called Methamphetamine, other wise known as Sabu Sabu, as far as we are aware no visitors have been spiked, however as anywhere traveling in the world, DO NOT leave your drink unattended, and although the beach boys (Gigolos) will beline for the girls, we advise that you do not walk home alone, particularly if you are staying in a remote part of the island.
+This has also led to an increase in the very popular drug in Indonesia called Methamphetamine.
+Other wise known as Sabu Sabu, as far as we are aware no visitors have been spiked, however as anywhere traveling in the world.
+DO NOT leave your drink unattended, and although the beach boys (Gigolos) will beline for the girls, we advise that you do not walk home alone, particularly if you are staying in a remote part of the island.

 23. Indonesian Language tips?